 Quicky Quiz

-What are four basic steps used to illustrate form? ____ ____ ____ ____
+Describe how form is different than shape _____What are four basic steps used to illustrate form? ____ ____ ____ ____

 How is form different from the illusion of form? _____